gsoules/MkDocs/digital-archive/docs/user/recently-viewed.md

 !!!
 Note ""
     This flagging feature works ony when you are searching the site you are on.
-    It does not work when you are [searching all sites](/archivist/what-gets-searched/#terminology).
+    It does not work when you are [searching all sites](/user/how-to-search/#search-one-site-or-all-sites).

 The example below shows search results in [Grid View](/user/viewing-search-results/#grid-view) for five items.
-Suppose you want to learn more about item 13178 by clicking the title on the first item as shown below.
+Suppose you want to learn more about item 13178 by clicking the title of the first item as shown below.
 However, before clicking the title, you could click the flag icons on items 13325 and 14997 to mark them for viewing later.
 A blue flag indicates that an item is in the recently viewed items list (even if you have not actually viewed its item page).
-You can unflag an item by clicking it again which turns the flag gray again.
+You can unflag an item by clicking it again which resets the flag to gray and removes the item from the recently viewed items list.

 ![Thumbnails showing recently-viewed flags](recently-viewed-1.jpg)

 ### Recently viewed items page

-Continuing with the example above, after viewing item 13178, you could click the `Recent Items` link, located below the [search box](/user/how-to-search/#search-using-keywords), to go to the **_Recently Viewed Items_** page.
+Continuing with the example above, after viewing item 13178, you could click the `Recent Items` link, located under the [search box](/user/how-to-search/#search-using-keywords), to go to the **_Recently Viewed Items_** page.
 That page shows the item you just viewed, plus the two items that you flagged earlier.

 ![Thumbnails showing recently-viewed flags](recently-viewed-2.jpg)